-Gilsonite is asphalt crack sealer
+Gilsonite powder use in asphalt crack sealer

 Crack sealer produced by blend of bitumen with SBS, Gilsonite, rubber process oil, crumb rubber in special temperature and pressure and using as sealing cracks and joints for the asphalt pavement and parking also cement pavement.
 It is use to seal expansion and longitudinal and transverse crack and construction joints between concrete and asphaltic shoulder.
 Gilsonite is one of the most environmental friendly products to repair and seal the asphalt.Gilsonite joint sealer and crack sealer is widely used in the world.
 The preferred embodiment of the invention employs a roofing adhesive or cement for filling the parking lot crack, either asphalt or concrete after it has been thoroughly cleaned either with air or water.
 The adhesive is preferably a modified bitumen rubber asphalt normally used for bonding roofing materials.